debeando/zenit/README.md

 This tool collect stats data from:

 - **Linux OS (CentOS):** Collect basic metrics of CPU, RAM, DISK, NET, and System Limits.
-- **MySQL:** Collect tipical Metrics; Variables, Status, Slave, Primary Key overflow, tables sizes.
-And parsers; SlowLog and AuditLog.
+- **MySQL:** Collect tipical metrics; variables, status, slave status, primary key overflow, tables sizes.
+And parser Slow and Audit Logs.
 - **Percona ToolKit:** Verify is running specific tools, for the moment only check follow tools; pt-kill, pt-deadlock-logger and pt-slave-delay.
 - **ProxySQL:** Collect for the moment query digest only.